Sneha-0308/-Introduction-to-version-control-with-Git-and-GitHub/Basic Git command.md

 <p>also known as <b>chdir</b>(change directory),is a command - line shell command used to change the current working directory.</p>

 <li><code>git init</code></li>
 <p>Creates a new Git repository.
-We must maintain history of the project(delete,update, create etc) using git.
-This all histroy is stored in another folder that git provides us is known as git repository it named as .git .</p>
+We must maintain history of the project(delete, update, create etc) using git.
+This all history is stored in another folder that git provides us is known as git repository it named as .git .</p>

 <li><code>ls</code></li>
 <p>Lists the current directory contents and by default will not show hidden files.</p>